– New-gen Honda Civic will go on sale in India in the first quarter of 2019

 As per Honda’s claim, the new 1.6-litre i-DTEC diesel engine is high on fuel efficiency.
 It returns an impressive mileage of 3.4L/100km under NEDC (New European Driving Cycle) test conditions that converts into 29.41kmpl.
 However, this figure might vary on Indian roads.
 It can do 100kmph from standstill in 10.5 seconds.
 Talking about the petrol variants, the 1.8-litre gasoline unit will deliver mileage close to 15-17kmpl.
 Read: New Honda Amaze Vs Old – What’s The Difference

-Based on an all-new platform, the new Civic is longer and wider than the previous model.
-It measures 4,556mm in length, 1752mm in width and 1,435mm in height, and has a wheelbase of 2,700mm.
-Honda will launch the new-generation Civic in India.
+Based on all-new lightweight platform, the new Civic sedan is longer and wider than the previous model.
+It measures 4,556mm in length, 1,752mm in width and 1,435mm in height, and has a wheelbase of 2,700mm.
 The new model has slightly different length and width; though, the wheelbase remains the same.
 The saloon is likely to have a ground clearance of around 165-170mm.
 The fuel tank capacity and turning radius stand at 50-litres and 5.40 meter respectively.
 It comes with a boot space of 519-litres, which is more than sufficient to carry your weekend bags.
 Read – New-generation Honda City In The Works

 The new Civic sedan has been designed on the new Accord platform, which has been tweaked to accommodate different body styles (globally).
 Besides sharing the platform, the sedan will borrow most of its design and styling bits from its donor sibling.
 Featuring the newly styled ‘Flying H’ grille, flanked by sharp and sweptback LED headlamps, the face of the saloon has aggressive appeal.
 The new chrome wing design that flows across the top of the headlamps and a long bonnet with integrated air intakes add more to its new look.